-In the course of his speech, Mr. Bryce speaks of the "chivalrous indulgence" that has hitherto been afforded to women, and in his anxiety to display this quality he makes claims for us that we should not dream of making for ourselves.
-"For the intellectual exercise of the fran-chise," says Mr. Bryce, "I consider the average woman is superior to the average man."
+In the course of his speech, Mr. Bryce speaks of the chivalrous indulgence "that has hitherto been afforded to women, and in his anxiety to display this quality he makes claims for us that we should not dream of making for ourselves.
+"For the intellectual exercise of the franchise," says Mr. Bryce, "I consider the average woman is superior to the average man."
 We make no such assertions, nor do we claim enfranchisement on any such grounds.
 Our claim is a much broader one-it is the claim of a common humanity.
 In common with all who have fought for and won political power in our land, our claim is that as responsible human beings, we shall be asked to give our consent to the manner of our government.
-We maintain that no acci-dent of birth should deprive us of the privileges of citizenship; that our sex alone should not disqualify us from our share in the great principles of our Constitution; that taxation and representation go hand in hand.
+We maintain that no accident of birth should deprive us of the privileges of citizenship; that our sex alone should not disqualify us from our share in the great principles of our Constitution; that taxation and representation go hand in hand.

 Mr. Bryce's argument from his own opinion regarding the temperament of women does not seem to me a sound one.
-He must first establish his premises before his con-clusions can be accepted.
-And even though he could prove his statements that women, by their constitution, are more liable to be affected by "gusts and waves of sentiment " than men, his argument would still be unsound, unless he could assert that the present electorate has been subjected to some temperamental test. should say that we had "gusts and waves" of emotion displayed by voters at the last General Election in sufficient volume to prove conclusively that no such test was applied.
-What about the raiding and burning of dump " shops, the breaking up of meetings, etc.
+He must first establish his premises before his conclusions can be accepted.
+And even though he could prove his statements that women, by their constitution, are more liable to be affected by "gusts and waves of sentiment" than men, his argument would still be unsound, unless he could assert that the present electorate has been subjected to some temperamental test.
+I should say that we had "gusts and waves" of emotion 'dump'' shops, the breaking up of meetings, etc. ?

 Mr. Bryce declares that "women's moral mission is to keep burning the flames of the ideal in life."
 It is surely the "moral mission" of both men and women to keep burning these "ideals of right."
 One would be sorry to think that the atmosphere of the House of Commons acts inevitably as an extinguisher of this "flame of the ideal."
-"We should suggest to Mr. J. A. Bryce and his fellow-members," says a writer in "The Nation," whether it is not conceivable that even in a 'business house' devoted to compromise, an occasional 'ideal' might not come in handy."
-And what about the other flames that women have to keep burn-ing?
-I would remind Mr. Bryce that too often as widow or deserted wife, women have other flames esides the ideal to keep burning.
-They have to keep the flames burning on the hearth, and in the fanning of these flames I take it they gain a fairly accurate knowledge of the practical side of life.
+"We should suggest to Mr. J. A. Bryce and his fellow-members," says a writer in "The Nation," whether it is not conceivable that even in a business house' devoted to compromise, an occasional 'ideal might not come in handy."
+And what about the other flames that women have to keep burning?
+I would remind Mr. Bryce that too often as widow or deserted wife, women have other flames besides the ideal to keep burning.
+They have to keep the flames burning on the hearth, and in the fanning of these flames I take it they gain a fairly accurate know ledge of the practical side of life.
 In that bitter struggle for her own existence and for those dependent upon her, I do not think the poor sweated woman receives much of that chivalrous indulgence which Mr. Bryce declares is the "protection of weakness."
-In that grim struggle for life, is not woman "soiled with dust" and subjected to "rough usage" in a manner that would startle even "the male gladiator" (vide Mr. Bryce's speech) in the political arena?
+In that grim struggle for life, is not woman 'soiled with dust' and subjected to "rough usage" in a manner that would startle even "the male gladiator' (vide Mr. Bryce's speech) in the political arena?